dyweb/blog/.github/CONTRIBUTING.md

 ## Workflow

 - create a branch `post/your-post-title`. i.e. `git checkout -b post/all-about-ayi`.
+- add yourself to `config.yml` in `authors` block if you are not presented
 - use `scripts/create-post.sh` to create the md file
 - update the generated meta data
 - run `ink preview` to have preview when editing the post